About Us

 Vision: The portal for Scots, past, present, and future.

 The Pictou County Genealogy & Heritage Society operates and manages the McCulloch House Museum on behalf of the Province of Nova Scotia, and the McCulloch Genealogy Centre is operated as a private community museum.
-PCGHS is a private Board of Trustees that is made up of up to 15 citizens from Nova Scotia with a common interest in history & local heritage.
+PCGHS is a private Board of Trustees made up of up to 15 citizens from Nova Scotia with a common interest in history & local heritage.
 A full time curator is employed to manage and operate the site as per provincial requirements.
-The Annual General Meeting is held in the early fall of each calendar year.
+The Annual General Meeting is held in June.

 McCulloch House Museum